apache/aurora/docs/configuration-reference.md

 Client applications with higher priority may force a shorter finalization wait (e.g. through parameters to `thermos kill`), so this is mostly a best-effort signal.

+#### graceful_shutdown_endpoint

+If the Job has a port named `health`, a HTTP POST request will be sent over localhost to this endpoint to request that the task gracefully shut itself down.

+#### shutdown_endpoint

+If the Job has a port named `health`, a HTTP POST request will be sent over localhost to this endpoint to request as a final warning before being shut down.

 ### Constraint Object